LijoyJ/LightWeightAI-docs/LightWeightAI-Overview .md

 Based on the TVM upstream community solution,compatible with all popular frontend frameworks,covering customization from L0 to L2

 ## LightWeightAI Compiler Framework<a name="section21031470109"></a>
-\tLightWeight AI compiler framework will build an accessible, extensible framework that optimizes current and emerging machine learning models for any hardware platform.LightWeightAI compiler framework use TVM codegen solution for this.
+LightWeight AI compiler framework will build an accessible, extensible framework that optimizes current and emerging machine learning models for any hardware platform.LightWeightAI compiler framework use TVM codegen solution for this.

 **TVM codegen framework**

-A unified framework for  accelerator vendors to integrate their codegens.\n TVM codegen framework does the following step
+A unified framework for  accelerator vendors to integrate their codegens.<br />
+TVM codegen framework does the following step
 -   Graph anotation
 -   Grapn transformation
 -   Code generation
--   Runtime
+-   Runtime<br />
 You can find more details in [TVM codegen document](https://tvm.apache.org/docs/dev/relay_bring_your_own_codegen.html?highlight=codegen)

 ## Getting Started<a name="section44681652104210"></a>